Episode 4: Berries

 Love eating berries?
 Berries are healthy and nutritional powerhouses that taste delicious whether fresh, frozen, dried, or processed.
 Did you know there is a very good chance that some of the berries you eat can be traced back to varieties developed by ARS scientists?

-In this four part podcast series, "Berries", we'll explore four types of berries—blueberries, blackberries, raspberries and strawberries—and ARS's role in developing new varieties.
+In this four part podcast episode, we'll explore four types of berries—blueberries, blackberries, raspberries and strawberries—and ARS's role in developing new varieties.

 Part 1: Blueberries